TheHaricover/projetCompilateur/README.md

 # projetCompilateur

 First encountered problem : In the "tp_expr" function, on the filter of "BinOp", my "if" was testing the type of the two used expressions by the binary operation but also the type of one of the two expressions with a "tp" type (like "IntT" or "BoolT").
 This second part of my "if"'s condition was obliging the entered expressions in the "tp_expr" function to be of the form :
 		"BinOp of Lang.tp * binop * ('a expr) * ('a expr)" instead of
 		"BinOp of   'a    * binop * ('a expr) * ('a expr)".

 To adjust this problem, I first created the "voidify" function, which transform "0" (or whatever it's write) in "VoidT", the most neutral type I found.

 This idea wasn't good enough and from the help of some other people, I opted for another solution : create auxiliary functions.

 The auxiliary functions didn't resist to the establishment of the "CallE" filter.
 Without any obvious reason.
 Because I couldn't find the reason I saw myself in the obligation of recode "voidify".

 Finally, since "CallE", "voidify" don't work.
 I'm going to seek for another solution.

 A very charming colleague helped me for "CallE", because I had an error which forbade me to enter non-typed expressions (with "0" instead of "tp") in "tp_expr".
 Thanks to his voodoo magic, probably, and thanks to my brain, him and I took down this problem and found a solution.
 The ultimate solution, realised by my colleague's hands who's a CAML professional.

 Second problem : In the "tp_expr" function, on the filter of "BinOp" and "IfThenElse", I used "tp_of_expr" from the "lang.ml" file implemented through the command "open Lang".
 However, this command seems to not correctly work on my computer, so I was in the obligation to use "#use "lang.ml;;" instead of "open Lang".

 It seems that "make" don't accept "#use "lang.ml;;".
 So I copy-pasted the functions which I use and which comes from "lang.ml" in "typing.ml".

+I added 'typing.cmo' on the compilation of 'gen.ml' in the makefile to make the
+'open Typing' work.
+It doesn't, but hey, I'll let it here.

+My compiler doesn't work.
+Here's my command :
+"ocamlrun ../comp even.c even.j" and here's the error :
+"Fatal error: exception Typing.BadTypingVariableDoesntExists".
+It means that the function tp_expr (more precisely findTypeOfVar) didn't found a variable.
+I didn't look for why is this error popping as I don't understand all the subtleties of a compiler and this make me give up.
+I also did the compiler too late.

+If you have a problem with the make, maybe you should erase the three first lines.

+All the functions that weren't coded by you were coded by me.
+The helpers helped me understand things or code in a better way.

+The helpers : Lorris "zorglum" MAZERAN, Romain "Derventt" AGEZ, Marvyn "Scalaire" O'ROURKE, Maxime "Mamamillaaa" MORENO, Kévin "==>" MOGINET.